-Search for missing 7-year-old Texas girl Athena Strand continues - updates
+Missing Texas girl who vanished from home found dead - updates

-A desperate search is underway in Texas for a seven-year-old girl who vanished two days ago.
+Wise County sheriff Lane Akin said that a FedEx truck driver abducted Athena and that she likely died within an hour based on digital evidence and on a confession, reported CBS News.

+The driver, Tanner Lynn Horner, 31, is being held at the Wise County Jail on charges of capital murder and aggravated kidnapping.

-An Amber Alert was issued on Thursday for Athena Strand, who vanished the night before in Paradise.
+An Amber Alert was issued on Thursday for the child, who vanished the night before in Paradise.

 According to the Wise County Sheriff’s Office, the child was dropped off from school at her home in Paradise at 4.30pm on Wednesday.

 Her stepmother reportedly called police to report her missing around 6.40pm that day when she didn’t find Athena in her room after an argument.

-Meanwhile, Athena’s mother, Maitlyn Presley Gandy, pleaded on social media for the public’s help.

-“Athena didn’t walk away or disappear on her own.
-I will not give up or stop until I have Athena back,” Ms Presley wrote.

 Case transitioned from search to investigation, police say

-At a press conference on Friday, authorities in Wise County, Texas, announced that the Athena Strand case was being transitioned from a search to an investigation.
+ICYMI: At a press conference on Friday, authorities in Wise County, Texas, announced that the Athena Strand case was being transitioned from a search to an investigation.

 Sheriff Lane Akin cautioned that foul play is not suspected at this time, but it is still in the realm of possibility.